opendocsg/slw-judgments-backfill/2011_SGHC_245/report.md

 **Background**

 3       In 2004, Mok Kwong Yue (“the plaintiff”) sued Ding Leng Kong (“the defendant”) to recover sums of money which he alleged he had paid the defendant by reason of a mistake of law.
 The defendant resisted the claim on several grounds and also mounted a counterclaim.
-I heard the action and dismissed both the claim and the counterclaim with costs (see [2008] SGHC 65).
+I heard the action and dismissed both the claim and the counterclaim with costs (see <span class="citation">[2008] SGHC 65</span>).

 4       Judgment was delivered in May 2008.
 In November 2010, the plaintiff presented his bill of costs for the work done in respect of the counterclaim for taxation.
 Up to that time, the defendant had not presented his own bill of costs for the work done in resisting the claim.
 In fact, despite repeated assurances that the bill would be filed soon, counsel for the defendant, Mr Muthu Kumaran, did not file the defendant’s bill for taxation until 28 September 2011.
 Thus, the plaintiff’s bill had to be taxed in the absence of the defendant’s bill.